-An even smaller, next-generation battery in the works could help researchers study invasive shad in the Northwest, Deng said.
+An even smaller, next-generation tag in the works could help researchers study juvenile American shad in the Northwest, Deng said.

-“They are everywhere in fish ladders in the Columbia,” Deng said.
+“They are everywhere in fish ladders in the Columbia but their populations have been declining on the East Coast,” Deng said.

 Researchers plan to test the American shad tag next year, Deng said.
 Although the next-generation tag is designed to study shad, he said it could benefit other small fish.